Are you basking in the joy of teaching, but secretly yearning to take your game to the next level and become a professional teacher?

 When your students see that smile of yours, because everything’s sailing just as smoothly as you planned (and keep that grin even if it isn’t), they’ll react and warm up to you.
 Trust me, students can pick up on your confidence, and they’re eager to see where this journey with you leads.

 I’d suggest giving this video by Azul Terronez a watch for some extra insights on ‘What makes a good teacher great?’ – I’m particularly fond of the student quote ‘Good Teachers Sing . . . . ‘

 A great way to create positive relationships with your student’s parents from the get-go, is my ‘Meet the Teacher’ template.
 Just edit it and add it to your teacher’s website or Class Dojo or Google Classroom and get it to your students’ parents’ eyes at the start of the new school year.

-Very few teachers will ever ask openly for help.
-That cries, I don’t know what I’m doing!
-Therefore, teacher collaboration is the best thing we can do to help each other.
+Not many teachers will openly ask for help.
+It’s like shouting, “I don’t know what I’m doing!”
+That’s why teacher collaboration is the best thing we can do for each other.

-If you don’t want to seem bothersome, why not keep a list of questions in Google Keep?
-Then, when you get the opportunity, pop a few questions.
-Sharing teacher expertise is part of being a professional teacher, so you’re not bothering anyone.
+If you’re worried about being a nuisance, why not jot down a list of questions in Google Keep?
+Then, when the chance arises, just pop a few questions.
+Sharing expertise is part of being a professional teacher, so you’re not bothering anyone.